isb-cgc/readthedocs/docs/source/sections/data/data2/ETL_somaticMutations.rst

    - ``13``  or ``31`` (both of which refer to ``bcgsc.ca``)
    - ``18``  or ``25`` (both of which refer to ``ucsc.edu``)

-- finally, in the event that a mutation in the same position was called by the same center, with the same t ype of matched normal, and the same type of analyte, then we choose the aliquot with the larger value in the final 4-digit sequence in the barcode (positions 21:25)
+- finally, in the event that a mutation in the same position was called by the same center, with the same type of matched normal, and the same type of analyte, then we choose the aliquot with the larger value in the final 4-digit sequence in the barcode (positions 21:25)

 In addition, any exact duplicates (*ie* all fields describing a mutation are the same) in the merged file are removed, and the final result uploaded into BigQuery.
+The result is a single table containing over 5.8 million mutations called on 8435 tumor samples from 8373 patients.